braincow/egui-map-view/README.md

 * **Robust Placeholders**: Displays placeholders for tiles that are loading or have failed to download, with error details available on hover.
 * **Attribution**: Displays the map data's attribution with optional link to the provider's website.
 * **Robust layering system**: Add layers to the map that can display additional data on top of the base map.
+  * Draw freehand information on top of the map with draw layer.
+  * Add text fields to the map with text layer.

 ## Usage